How to Use Jupyter NotebooksLearn about Jupyter Notebooks and how to use them to run your code in this Jupyter Notebook Tutorial.

 What is Jupyter Notebook?

 Jupyter Notebooks are a powerful way to write and iterate on your Python code for data analysis.
 Rather than writing and re-writing an entire program, you can write lines of code and run them one at a time.
 Then, if you need to make a change, you can go back and make your edit and rerun the program again, all in the same window.

+If you haven’t already, install Jupyter Notebook on your computer before reading the rest of the article.
 If you’d rather watch a video instead of read an article, please watch the following instructions on how to use a Jupyter Notebook.
 They cover the same information.

 To launch a Jupyter notebook, open your terminal and navigate to the directory where you would like to save your notebook.
 Then type the command